Joelheile/CODE-SE19/README.md

 ## Acknowledgments

-- Thanks to Samuel Boguslawski and the very insightful SE19 lecture
+- Thanks to Samuel Boguslawski and the very insightful SE19 lecture!
 - <a href="https://www.codecademy.com/">CodeCademy </a> was great to learn HTML & CSS

 <!-- MARKDOWN LINKS & IMAGES -->